-The multiplicity strategy specified in this section will be applied to the four primary hypotheses (superiority of pembrolizumab on PFS or OS in subjects whose tumors are GEP intermediate or GEP high or in all subjects) and two secondary hypotheses (superiority of pembrolizumab on ORR in subjects whose tumors are GEP intermediate or GEP high or in all subjects).
+The multiplicity strategy specified in this section will be applied to the three primary hypotheses (superiority of pembrolizumab on OS in subjects with squamous cell carcinoma of the esophagus or subjects with PD-L1 CPS>10 or all subjects) and two secondary hypotheses (superiority of pembrolizumab on PFS in all subjects and ORR in all subjects).

-The overall Type-I error is strongly controlled at 2.5% (one-sided), with initially 0.5% allocated to the PFS hypotheses (0.25% for subjects whose tumors are GEP intermediate or GEP high and 0.25% for all subjects) and 2.0% allocated to the OS hypotheses (1.0% for subjects whose tumors are GEP intermediate or GEP high and 1.0% for all subjects), and 0% to the ORR hypotheses.
+The overall Type-I error is strongly controlled at 2.5% (one-sided), with initially 0.8% allocated to OS hypothesis in subjects with squamous cell carcinoma of the esophagus, 0.9% allocated to OS hypothesis in subjects with PD-L1 CPS\ge 10 and 0.8% allocated to OS hypothesis in all subjects, and 0% to PFS and ORR hypotheses.

-Within each hypothesis, the Type-I error rate for the interim analysis and final analysis is controlled through alpha-spending functions as described in Section 8.7 Interim Analyses.
+Within each hypothesis, the Type-I error rate for the interim efficacy analysis and final analysis is controlled through alpha spending functions as described in Section 8.7 Interim Analyses.

-By using the graphical approach of Maurer and Bretz [57], if PFS hypothesis on subjects whose tumors are GEP intermediate or GEP high is rejected, the corresponding alpha level can be shifted to PFS hypothesis on all subjects.
-If PFS hypothesis on all subjects is rejected, the corresponding alpha level can be shifted to OS hypotheses by half on subjects whose tumors are GEP intermediate or GEP high and half on all subjects separately.
-If OS hypothesis on subjects whose tumors are GEP intermediate or GEP high is rejected, the corresponding alpha level can be shifted to OS hypothesis on all subjects.
+By using the graphical approach of Maurer and Bretz [52], if OS hypothesis in subjects with squamous cell carcinoma of the esophagus is rejected, the corresponding alpha level can be shifted to OS hypothesis in all subjects.
+If the OS hypothesis in subjects with PD-L1 CPS\ge 10 is rejected, the corresponding alpha level can also be shifted to the OS hypothesis in all subjects.

-The secondary hypotheses of ORR will be tested only if pembrolizumab arm is superior to the control in OS on all subjects.
-If OS hypothesis on all subjects is rejected, the corresponding alpha level can be shifted to ORR hypotheses by half on subjects whose tumors are GEP intermediate or GEP high and half on all subjects separately.
-If ORR hypothesis on subjects whose tumors are GEP intermediate or GEP high is rejected, the corresponding alpha level can be shifted to ORR hypothesis on all subjects.
+The secondary hypotheses of PFS and ORR will be tested only if pembrolizumab arm is superior to the control on OS in all subjects.
+If the OS hypothesis in all subjects is rejected, the corresponding alpha level can be shifted by half to PFS in all subjects and half to ORR in all subjects.